On 8 March 2023, the Seoul Metropolitan Government announced plans to construct the world’s tallest spokeless Ferris wheel.

 One of the key features of the Seoul Ferris wheel — it will be designed in a way to generate solar power.

 Seoul Ring Zero is to be equipped with 36 carriages, each capable of holding 25 passengers.
 This means it can accommodate around 12,000 people every day.
 Each carriage will be in the shape of a capsule with glass walls featuring tourism-related information in many languages.
 This will be made possible using technology based on augmented reality.
 Visitors can get a panoramic view from 276 metres above sea level while riding it.

 Additionally, a ‘dine in the sky’ facility is on the cards too.
 Seoul City also revealed plans of creating an underground tunnel, a gondola lift and an elevator, to improve the reach.
 These will connect the park to the wheel.

-A Jumanji Theme Park Is Set To Open In London In 2023
+Real Madrid Theme Park To Open In Dubai In 2023

 Other details about the Ferris wheel

 During a meeting with diplomats on 3 March, the mayor of Seoul, Oh Se-hoon, first shared this plan.